OctoPrint/octoprint.org/blog/news/_posts/2018-09-03-safe-remote-access.md

 #### Reverse Proxy

 One can setup a reverse proxy using solutions like nginx, Apache, and HAProxy.
 There are certainly other options available, these are the 3 most common, and the 3 that popped into my head.
 When using a reverse proxy, I highly recommend setting up some form of authentication.
 The most common (and easiest to setup) is basic authentication (i.e. username/password).
 In this case, I also highly recommend the use of rate limiting to prevent brute-force password guessing attacks.
-A more secure choice would be client-certificate authentication, this of course requries setting up a PKI to handle the issuance and revocation of certificates.
+A more secure choice would be client-certificate authentication, this of course requires setting up a PKI to handle the issuance and revocation of certificates.

 Whether you use a reverse proxy, or VPN to access OctoPrint; I recommend putting it on a separate physical box to the box connected to your printer.
 Running everything on a single server is just asking for trouble.